 Who was the White Witch of Rose Hall

-In 1820, Palmer married Annie, born in Haiti to an English mother and Irish father and spent earliest years in Haiti.
+In 1820, Palmer married Annie, born in Haiti to an English mother and Irish father and spent the earliest years in Haiti.

 Her nanny adopted Annie after her parents passed away from Typhoid Fever.
 The legend tells the nanny taught her for eight years the practice of voodoo and witchcraft.